 - Choose a spot.
 Take your pup outdoors to the same place every time she has to go.
 Her scent will be there, and she will understand this is the time and place to go to the bathroom.

 - Keep the time consistent.
 Much like you know when you have to “go” every day, so does your pup.
-Take her out just after she gets up as well as about 30 minutes after eating.
+Take her out after she gets up and about 30 minutes after eating.
 Also, be sure to let her go just before bed.
-It may take some time before she “goes” but be sure to let your patience shine and let her have the time needed.
+It may take some time before she “goes,” but be sure to let your patience shine and let her have the time needed.

 - As you train, keep rooms closed off.
 Do not let your new dog go around the house until she is fully trained-she could accidentally go in a room and think of this place as a potty spot.
 Keep her restricted to, for instance, just the downstairs.

 - Offer praise.
-Once she goes in her “spot” offer a treat and some praise.
-You can also say words like “potty” or “poop” or even “toilet” as she goes so that way she associates it with going and will be prompted to do so upon hearing the word.
+Once she goes to her “spot,” offer a treat and praise.
+You can also say words like “potty,” “poop,” or even “toilet” as she goes so that way she associates it with going and will be prompted to do so upon hearing the word.

-- If an accident in the house does happen, clean it right away with a pet-friendly cleaner.
+- If an accident in the house happens, clean it immediately with a pet-friendly cleaner.
 Nature’s Miracle makes some good products.